M0rmont/hello-world/README.md

 # hello-world
-Just another nickel and dime repository
+Just another nickel and dime repository.
-New to GitHub, so nothing else to add really
+New to GitHub, so nothing else to add really, but have a nice day :)